-102.15.1-A disqualification can be made only by the official within whose jurisdiction the infraction has been

-- committed.
-Except for the relay takeoff judges when dual confirmation relay takeoff judging, as provided in article 103.10.5B, is used, the referee, stroke, turn or relay takeoff judge, upon observing an infraction, shall immediately raise one hand overhead.
-If the official does not do so, there shall be no disqualification. - 102.15.2-The referee or designated official making a disqualification shall make every reasonable effort to seek out the swimmer or the swimmer's coach and inform them as to the reason for the disqualification. - 102.15.3-Any swimmer who acts in an unsportsmanlike or unsafe manner within the swimming venue may be considered for appropriate action or penalty by the referee. - 102.15.4-A swimmer must start and finish the race in their assigned lane. - 102.15.5-Standing on the bottom during a freestyle race shall not disqualify a swimmer, but the swimmer must not leave the pool, walk or spring from the bottom.
-Standing on the bottom during any other stroke shall result in disqualification. - 102.15.6-Obstructing another swimmer by swimming across the lane or otherwise interfering with the swimmer shall disqualify the offender, subject to the discretion of the referee. - 102.15.7-Dipping goggles in the water or splashing water on the competitor's face or body prior to the event shall not be considered as entering the pool unless the referee finds that such action is interfering with the competition. - 102.15.8-Should a foul endanger the chance of success of a swimmer(s), the referee may allow the affected competitor(s) to reswim the event.
-In the case of collusion to foul another swimmer, at the referee's discretion, the swimmer for whose aid the foul was committed may be disqualified, as well as the swimmer doing the fouling. - 102.15.9-Swimmers are not permitted to wear or use any device or substance to help their speed, pace or buoyancy during a race.
-Goggles may be worn and rubdown oil applied if not considered excessive by the referee. - 102.15.10-Grasping the lane line or side wall to assist forward motion is not permitted. - 102.15.11-For relay disqualifications, refer to article 101.7.3. - 102.15.12-The time, place and/or initial splits of any swimmer or relay team disqualified either during or following an event shall not be recorded in the results of that event.
-If awards have been made prior to the decision to disqualify, they shall be returned and made to the proper recipient(s), and if points have been scored by those disqualified, the event shall be rescored.
+- 102.15.1 A disqualification can be made only by the official within whose jurisdiction the infraction has been committed.
+The referee, stroke, turn or relay takeoff judge, upon observing an infraction, shall immediately raise one hand overhead.
+If the official does not do so, there shall be no disqualification.
+When there is dual confirmation of relay takeoffs (103.10.5B) or dual confirmation of false starts (103.8.6A and B), a disqualification is not signaled by raising one hand overhead. - 102.15.2 The referee or designated official making a disqualification shall make every reasonable effort to seek out the swimmer or the swimmer's coach and inform them as to the reason for the disqualification. - 102.15.3 Any swimmer who acts in an unsportsmanlike or unsafe manner within the swimming venue may be considered for appropriate action or penalty by the referee. - 102.15.4 A swimmer must start and finish the race in the assigned lane. - 102.15.5 Standing on the bottom during a freestyle race shall not disqualify a swimmer, but the swimmer must not leave the pool, walk or spring from the bottom.
+Standing on the bottom during any other stroke shall result in disqualification. - 102.15.6 Obstructing another swimmer by swimming across the lane or otherwise interfering with the swimmer shall disqualify the offender, subject to the discretion of the referee. - 102.15.7 Dipping goggles in the water or splashing water on the competitor's face or body prior to the event shall not be considered as entering the pool unless the referee finds that such action is interfering with the competition. - 102.15.8 Should a foul endanger the chance of success of a swimmer(s), the referee may allow the affected competitor(s) to reswim the event.
+In the case of collusion to foul another swimmer, at the referee's discretion, the swimmer for whose aid the foul

-102.15.13-Time and/or place officially recorded for a swimmer shall not be nullified for violations occurring subsequent to such performance.

-102.15.14-A swimmer who misrepresents a seed time, causing a significant delay of the meet, may be disqualified at the discretion of the referee.
+- was committed may be disqualified, as well as the swimmer doing the fouling. - 102.15.9 Swimmers are not permitted to wear or use any device or substance to help their speed, pace or buoyancy during a race.
+Goggles may be worn and rubdown oil applied if not considered excessive by the referee. - 102.15.10 Grasping the lane line or side wall to assist forward motion is not permitted. - 102.15.11 For relay disqualifications, refer to article 101.7.3. - 102.15.12 The time, place and/or initial splits of any swimmer or relay team disqualified either during or following an event shall not be recorded in the results of that event.
+If awards have been made prior to the decision to disqualify, they shall be returned and made to the proper recipient(s), and if points have been scored by those disqualified, the event shall be rescored. - 102.15.13 Time and/or place officially recorded for a swimmer shall not be nullified for violations occurring subsequent to such performance. - 102.15.14 A swimmer who misrepresents a seed time, causing a significant delay of the meet, may be disqualified at the discretion of the referee.
 The disqualified swimmer shall be removed from the lane as soon as practical.

-102.16.
-PROTESTS
+102.16 Protests